-Promotional tables and booths are available for use by recognized student organizations and DLCIs offices at MIT to share information, engage the community, and promote activities.
-“Tabling” is ideal for recruiting new members, showcasing ongoing projects, fundraising, or promoting an event.
-All table activities should follow MIT policies and reflect MIT’s mission, values, and culture.
+Promotional tables and booths are available for use by recognized student organizations, as well as academic, research, and administrative offices at MIT to share information, engage with the community, and promote activities.
+“Tabling” is ideal for recruiting new members, showcasing ongoing projects and activities, fundraising, and promoting events.
+All promotional tables and booths must conform to MIT policies and reflect the Institute’s mission, values, and culture.

 Eligibility

-Tabling is permitted for formally recognized student organizations and other MIT departments and administrative offices.
+Tabling is permitted for recognized student organizations and other academic, research, and administrative offices at MIT.

 Approved Locations